naokishibuya/ShinkaEvolve-FE/README.md

 The prompt-builder function is responsible for turning the structured data into a text prompt to guide the analyst LLM, which is a more capable model than the coder LLM, to produce natural-language analysis specific to the scenario.

-## Reviwer LLM
+## Reviewer LLM

-The reviewer LLM evaluates the quality and correctness of the analyst’s output.
+The reviewer LLM evaluates the quality and correctness of the analyst's output.
 It receives:
 - the system message defining evaluation criteria,
 - the full scenario description (structured data rendered as text),
 - the analyst LLM’s analysis, and